weremoose/hillsideprojects/_posts/2023-02-15-the-scavenger-collapse-2021-ambulating-performance.md

   - image: ""
     slide_url: /images/the_scavenger_collapse_performance_01.jpg
 ---
-*T﻿he Scavenger Collapse* is a performance lecture which departs from the history of the Indian vulture and a failed symbiosis.
-The story of the vulture is woven together with the many interconnected political layers through stories about food, hierarchies, fascism and death.
-The performance is mobile; a performer visits homes and offices, galleries, institutions, and individuals, as well as internationally through online platforms such as Zoom or Teams.
-It is intended to create an intimate encounter where the performer/lecturer guides the small audience (of no more than four people) through the story about the vulture with the aid of a narrated sound recording played on a cassette player , live drawing, photography, food and mind-maps.
+A 30-minute lecture performance departing from the story of the Indian vulture and the consequences of a failed symbioses.
+Socio-political narratives on death and hierarchies are woven together with stories about food, eating and fascism and told the aid of a cassette player, live drawing, food and mind-maps.

+The lecture performance is mobile and a performer visits homes and offices, galleries and institutions thus creating an intimate encounter between the performer and audience (of no more than four people).

-T﻿his lecture was developed and first presented during an artist residency at SEA Foundation in Tilburg, NE early spring 2021.
+T﻿his work was developed and first presented in this format during an artist residency at SEA Foundation in Tilburg (NE) early spring 2021 as a response to the restrictions of COVID lockdowns.

 Photo credits: Rene van der Hulst